Jollywatt/typst-fletcher/docs/manual.typ

 //    correction to the arrowhead's bearing for tightly curved edges.
 // Distances are multiples of the stroke thickness.
 ```)
-Finally, the fully expanded version of a `marks` shorthand can be inspected by invoking `interpret-marks-arg()`:
+Finally, the fully expanded version of a mark shorthand can be obtained with `interpret-marks-arg()`:
 #code-example-row(```typ
 #fletcher.interpret-marks-arg("|=>")